gbevin/transparent-face-mask/README.md

 * replaceable filters that can be cut from any flat filter material (shape templates included)
 * can be treated with temporary anti-fog spray
 * edge is lined with soft weather-sealing foam to create an excellent seal
-* flexible but rigid mask shell allows for comfortable facial muscle movements, you can smile and grimace again!
+* flexible but rigid mask shell allows for comfortable facial muscle movements

 ## Sizing